mockyeah/mockyeah/README.md

 - `port`: Port on which mockyeah will run.
 - `fixturesDir`: Relative path to the fixtures directory.
 - `capturesDir`: Relative path to the captures directory.
+- `output`: Boolean to toggle mockyeah generated output written to stdout.
+- `verbose`: Boolean to toggle verbosity of mockyeah generated output.

 Overriding any of these configurations can be done by placing a `.mockyeah` file in root of the project and adding the key value pair that needs to be updated.